 Reduced cost of living

-The monetary savings associated with country life don’t end with the initial purchase, however.
-Those accustomed to paying city-centre prices will soon find that their salary stretches a lot further out in the countryside, with amenities, groceries and nights out costing much less - even when shopping with brand-name retail chains - and monthly bills and utilities also becoming considerably cheaper.
-This adds to the appeal of a countryside home as an ideal solution for people who want a better life for less.
+The monetary savings associated with country life don’t end with the initial property purchase, however.
+Those accustomed to paying city-centre prices will soon find that their salary stretches that bit further out in the countryside, with amenities, groceries and nights out costing less.

-Since fewer people live in country villages and rural areas, purchasing a home in these locations will give you the opportunity to become part of a tight-knit community with your neighbours and local business owners.
-For those who find city living to be overly crowded and anonymous, this can make a huge difference.
+Since fewer people live in country villages and rural areas, purchasing a home in these locations will give you the opportunity to become part of a closer community, and those who live in small towns and villages often cite the community feel as being a bit reason why they prefer living rurally.

 A more relaxed pace of life